 Registration is now done on-line.
 You will sign onto PowerSchool through the Student Portal (not the ParentPortal) and select the “Registration” tab.
 The template will guide you through class selection based on classes you need to meet graduation requirements as well as which electives you want to take.
 The classes you enter will not be final until you meet with your counselor, so do not be afraid to enter a class, even if you aren’t sure about it.
 You should complete registration on-line before you meet with your counselor.

 How do I get my registration appointment with my counselor?

 Students were assigned registration appointments and received them on their second semester schedules.

 Can my parents come to my counselor meeting?

 Parents are welcome to attend the meeting with your counselor, but it is not required.
-Each student is allotted about 15 minutes for this meeting, so this is not a time to have lengthy discussions.
+Each student is allotted 10-15 minutes for this meeting, so this is not a time to have lengthy discussions.

 What if I have a conflict with my assigned meeting time?

 Unfortunately, there is not room for rescheduling appointment times.
 Counselors will call students down when they have an available slot to register.

 What if I miss my meeting because school is closed due to inclement weather?